tripti1410/my-space/src/content/posts/beginner-running-journey-10k-training.md

 ### 💪 Building Consistency-My First Training Program

 That training package changed everything.
-I made running my top priority-planning my days around training sessions.
+I joined the June to September 2025 batch, and those three months completely reshaped my routine.
+I made running my top priority - planning my days around training sessions.
 Even if I missed a class, I'd make up for it later in the day.

+Over time, I started noticing actual changes - not overnight, but slow and steady.
+My stamina improved, my mood lifted, and I felt stronger.
+I even started waking up early twice a week for those 6AM sessions - something I never imagined doing before.

+By the end of the program, I had lost around 2 kg, and my VO₂ Max improved from 24 to 26 according to my Apple Watch.

-Within a few weeks, I started noticing changes: not just physical (some weight loss, better stamina), but also emotional.
-I was already doing strength training and eating a balanced diet, so the combination worked beautifully.
+Since I was already doing strength training and eating a balanced diet, running added that missing spark - I felt lighter, more energetic, and mentally more focused.

-My mood, energy levels, and confidence improved-it was no longer about losing weight; it was about how good I felt.

-Even though I was the slowest runner in the group of 20 women, it never bothered me.
-I stayed consistent and pushed myself every single session.
-By the end of the 3-month program, I could complete 9 km in 1 hour 25 minutes-and that felt amazing!
+Even though I was the slowest runner in my group, it never bothered me.
+I stayed consistent and kept pushing myself every single session.
+By the end of the 3-month program, I could run 9.15 km in 1 hour 27 minutes, and that felt amazing.

 ![Apple watch showing my 9km run](/assets/running-journey/apple-watch.jpg)
 ![Group pic with all the women and coach the day I did 9km](/assets/running-journey/group-9km.jpg)